At Home with Ulla Salzgeber

 Story – Chris Hector, Photos – Roz Neave

-It’s a pretty normal warmup.
 A twenty minute walk, starting out through the little forest finishing with a few rounds of the indoor school.
-Then into a big loosening trot, the horse’s front deep and round, the rider occasionally flexing his nose this way and that.
-Every now and then there is a little wake up boot in the ribs… But the big liver chestnut being ridden in a snaffle without a whip, is no normal horse.
+Then into a big loosening trot, the horse’s front deep and round.
+But the big liver chestnut being ridden in a snaffle without a whip, is no normal horse.
 Nor is this any ordinary rider.
-This is the number one dressage combination in the world today, in just a few weeks, if all goes to plan, they will be crowned Champions of the World in Jerez, Spain.
+This was the number one dressage combination in the world, in just a few weeks, if all goes to plan, they will be crowned Champions of the World in Jerez, Spain.

 This is Rusty, and this is Ulla Salzgeber.